 Outputs Required: Transaction Reference ID.

-Outputs, Optional: None.
+Outputs, Optional: Storage Approach.

 NOTE: The parameters used in this service operation, including Formatting and Processing Instructions (if provided) are used by the ADRF when subscribing to a DCCF or NWDAF for Data or Analytics to be stored.